Recommended Global Chemical Engineering Conferences

 Past Conference Report

 Thanks to all of our Organizing Committee members, honorable guests, wonderful speakers, conference attendees Exhibitor and Media partners.

 Biopolymers and Bioplastics 2017 Conference was the best!

-7th International Conference and Exhibition on Biopolymers and Bioplastics by the Conference Series LLC was held during October 19-20, 2017 San Francisco, USA with the theme “Advancements and Frontiers in Bioworld Innovation: Biopolymers- Bio plastics ".
+7th International Conference and Exhibition on Biopolymers and Bioplastics by the Conference Series was held during October 19-20, 2017 San Francisco, USA with the theme “Advancements and Frontiers in Bioworld Innovation: Biopolymers- Bio plastics ".
 Active participation was received from the scientists, engineers, researchers, students and leaders from the fields of Polymer Science and Materials Science, who made this event successful.